Deep Reinforcement Learning-BasedRobust Protection in DER-Rich Distribution Grids: Experiment Environment and Test Cases

 \subsection{Simulation Environment}

-The dynamic simulation mode of OpenDSS is used to build the environment.
-A Python program controls the simulation process by communicating with the simulator using the COM interface.
-This environment is packed in a class inherited from the OpenAI Gym \cite{gym} to improve accessibility.
+The simulation environment is built by packing the OpenDSS APIs in a Python class inherited from the OpenAI Gym \cite{gym} to improve accessibility.
 We note that this setting can potentially be used in a number of other research problems addressing the distribution systems operation using machine learning.

-The RL algorithm is programmed in Python using open-source machine learning packages Tensorflow \cite{tensorflow} and Keras-RL \cite{keras-rl}.
-The hyperparameters of the DQN for each relay are selected through random search and are listed in Table \ref{tab_DQN}.
+The RL algorithm is programmed in Python using open-source machine learning packages Tensorflow \cite{tensorflow}.
+The hyper-parameters of the DQN for each relay are selected through random search are are listed in Table \ref{tab_DQN} to serve as a starting point for potential replications of the works.